The Michael C. Rockefeller Wing at The Metropolitan Museum of Art

-WHY has been commissioned to undergo a complete conceptual and physical redesign of the galleries which house the museum’s collection of the Arts of Africa, Oceania, and The Americas.
-The collection has more than doubled in size since the Rockefeller Wing was first inaugurated in the 1980s, and practices of art history and curation have radically changed.
-Our new concept for the spaces reflects the need to convey the autonomy of the hundreds of distinct cultures represented in the galleries, and the design process is guided by close collaboration with curators and stakeholders.
+WHY was commissioned to undergo a complete conceptual and physical redesign of the galleries which house the museum’s collection of the Arts of Africa, Oceania, and The Americas.
+Since the Rockefeller Wing was first inaugurated in the 1980s, the collection has more than doubled in size while practices of art history and curation have changed radically.
+WHY’s concept for the spaces honors the autonomy of the hundreds of distinct cultures represented in the galleries.
+The design process, that was guided by close collaboration with curators and stakeholders, has resulted in cohesive displays that embrace cultural difference.

 Key info